Reach Consumers via Search Engine Optimization

 Visible stuffing: Reusing words excessively in a paragraph that adds no additional meaning.

 Example: We are a high-quality, low-price shoe store.
-Our shoes are low-priced so that everybody can afford quality shoes.
-Many low-price shoe stores have lousy quality, but our low-priced shoes are always great.
+Our shoes are affordably priced, so everyone can afford quality shoes.
+Many low-priced shoe stores offer lousy quality, but our low-priced shoes are always of great quality.

-Invisible stuffing involves hiding keywords out of sight by drawing other elements over them or blending them into a page’s background.
+Invisible stuffing involves hiding keywords by drawing other elements over them or blending them into the page’s background.

 Example: White text full of keywords placed over a white background or made too small for a user to read.